mihanovak1024/mihanovak1024.github.io/_portfolio/drinking.md

 The initial draft of the flow was designed in a pub where brainstormed the ideas.

-This was one of of the initial mock flows and we altered it a bit during the whole implementation process:
+This was one of the initial mock flows and we altered it a bit during the whole implementation process:
 <figure class="align-center">
   <img src="/assets/images/portfolio/drinking/flow.png" alt="DrinKing Flow">
   <figcaption>DrinKing Flow Mock (Slovenian)</figcaption>